huglx/GitHubClient/README.md

 # GitHubClient
-I misunderstood how to get the commits of any user(it shows only mine) But you still can log in your github and see the repos :)
+You can log in your gihub and see repos and commits:)